ucsb-cs48/w19/_lab/lab05.md

 Don't mock or criticize---be helpful and constructive.
 If you have knowledge of a practice or technique that can help another team, make a note of that, and come back and share it later (e.g. on the slack).

+# The most helpful attitude for reviewees: gratitude, not defensiveness.

+For reviewees, it can be really tough to be out front represnting your team as another team's representative goes through your product inside and out.
+THere is a natural human tendency to become defensive.

+It may be helpful to resisit this urge.

+## What if we disagree with the reviewer's assesssment?

+That's ok.
+It's ok to just nod and let it go.

+* You do NOT necessarily act on every piece of information or suggestion you receive from the reviewers.
+* Your team may not agree with all of it.
+* Your team has every right to decide, if they judge the advice or suggestions to be incorrect or unwise, to let them go.
+It isn't necessary to argue back with the reviewer.

+All I'm asking of you is to listen and consider it carefully, and discuss it as a team.
+You might decide to discuss it later after the review is over, on the Slack channel.
+With a bit of distance in space and time, you may find parts of it you agree with, or really good reasons to go in a different direction from what was suggested.

 # Instructors for Reviewers

 As the reviewer, you are from team A, and reviewing the work of team B.